FOLLOW US

 Dealing with trauma alone can be a challenging and overwhelming experience.
 Left untreated, symptoms will begin to worsen and can lead to major depressive disorder as well as physical health issues.

-At the Trauma Therapy Center, you are guaranteed access to evidenced-based treatments with supportive counselors who will support and guide you every step of the way.
+At the Trauma Therapy Center, you are guaranteed access to evidence-based PTSD and CPTSD treatment with supportive counselors who will support and guide you every step of the way.

 Your therapist may diagnose PTSD using different methods including:

-Your therapist will discuss PTSD symptoms with you and possible therapy options.
-It is important to see a licensed mental health professional to receive an appropriate diagnosis.
+Your therapist will discuss symptoms with you and suggest possible PTSD therapies.
+It is important to see a licensed mental health professional like Liz Chelak to receive an appropriate diagnosis.

 Different Therapy Approaches